martijnsouman/PinPoach_Thesis/ml-test/readme.md

 # Machine learning test

-This folder contains the source code and testing project for the machine learning algorithm using the dataset downloaded by dataset-dl.
+This folder contains the source code and testing project for the machine learning algorithm using the dataset downloaded by dataset-gather.ipynb.

 ## Dependencies